-- (2) Reflects the total number of TEUs in our managed or owned container fleet, as applicable, as of the end of the period indicated, including units held for sale and units we have purchased but held at the manufacturer. - (3) As of December 31, 2012, we had 1,296 railcars on long-term leases, a utilization rate of 89.0%. - (4) Long-term leases comprise leases that had a contractual term in excess of twelve months at the time of inception of the leases, including leases that permit cancellation by the lessee within 12 months if penalties are paid, and leases that have exceeded their initial contractual term of 12 months or greater.
-Short-term leases comprise leases that had a contractual term of 12 months or less at the time of inception of the leases. - (5) Reflects the average number of TEUs in our container fleet on lease as a percentage of total TEUs available for lease.
-In calculating TEUs available for lease, we exclude units for sale and units held at the manufacturer that we have purchased.
+- (2) Reflects the total number of TEUs in our managed or owned equipment fleet, as applicable, as of the end of the period indicated, including units held for sale and units we have purchased but held at the manufacturer. - (3) Reflects the total number of CEUs in our managed or owned equipment fleet, as applicable, as of the end of the period indicated, including units held for sale and units we have purchased but held at the manufacturer. - (4) As of December 31, 2013, our railcar fleet had a utilization rate of 97.1%. - (5) Long-term leases comprise leases that had a contractual term in excess of twelve months at the time of inception of the leases, including leases that permit cancellation by the lessee within 12 months if penalties are paid, and leases that have exceeded their initial contractual term of 12 months or greater.
+Short-term leases comprise leases that had a contractual term of 12 months or less at the time of inception of the leases. - (6) Reflects the average number of TEUs in our equipment fleet on lease as a percentage of total TEUs available for lease.
+In calculating TEUs available for lease, we exclude units for sale and units held at the manufacturer that we have purchased. - (7) Reflects the average number of CEUs in our equipment fleet on lease as a percentage of total CEUs available for lease.
+In calculating CEUs available for lease, we exclude units for sale and units held at the manufacturer that we have purchased.

-ITEM 7.
+TITEM 7.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS